EllaBrands/stanDev/Developer-Process.md

 * Never push directly into `develop` or `master` branches.

-* For working on new features, branch from `develop` into a branch called `feature/<some-descriptive-name>`, and when the work is done (thoroughly tested and documented), create a pull request back into `develop`.
+* For working on new features, create a new issue, branch from `develop` into a branch called `feature/issue-<number>-<some-descriptive-name>`, and when the work is done (thoroughly tested and documented), create a pull request back into `develop`.

 ### 2. Branches